Food Matters statement on active anti-racism

 Our REDI Review also highlighted our need to become better informed on the impact of British colonial history on our present-day food system and on the way People of Colour relate to, engage with and are represented in the food sector.
 We recognise that many food partnerships and organisations, including ourselves, do not have the capacity to carry out a REDI review until we are better informed – we need to do some homework.

 To address this, Food Matters’ intern, Jada Phillips, has written an extremely powerful and informative report – The Sankofa Report – providing an excellent summary of the important issues that we feel people should be aware of before undertaking work on a REDI review.
-This report will be added to the REDI Review Tool and to our website in the coming weeks.
+This report is soon to be added to the REDI Review Tool as required reading.
+We thoroughly recommend reading this important piece of work.

 ‘Sankofa’ (a word from the Akan people of Ghana) literally means ‘retrieve’ and this is expanded in the proverb ‘Se wo were fi na wosankofa a yenkyi’ encompassing the principle: Remember the past to make positive progress in the future.